 Also, imagine the storage space you will recover when you let go of physical items and original papers!
-However, you might think that throwing all that away is what you did not want to do.
-But how many times has anybody enjoyed those things since you put them away?
+However, you might think throwing all that away is what you do not want to do.
+But how often has anybody enjoyed those things since you put them away?
 Is there space in your home to display them all?
 Are they all worth exhibiting?
 Do you want your home to look like a kindergarten classroom?

-Maybe when your child created a project, you displayed it for about a week or so.
-But eventually, that project, along with so many others, started cluttering your home and your life.
+When your child created a project, you displayed it for about a week.
+But eventually, that project and so many others started cluttering your home and your life.
 So, this way of purposely and intentionally working with your children’s stuff will take you where you want to be.

 Looking Beneath Your Need to Keep the Stuff